durr1602/gyoza/config/README.md

 * select the samples to be processed (or leave 'all' if you want to process all samples)
 * list your sample attributes
 * replace all parameter values with the ones adapted for your project
+* set the "normalize with growth" parameter to True if you want to normalize with growth
+* set the "generate report" parameter to True if you want the HTML report to be automatically generated upon full completion of the workflow
 * edit file paths if you've changed the file names listed in the previous section

 ## Note on validation